jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 # Roadmap

-- use env variables to make action customizable from the top entirely
-- use on Kitbook and update docs
-- merge

 The API is stable and so the project is in **beta**.
 You can use this in production if you are not bothered by some bugs that need fixed and some important features still missing.

 **Please feel free to [create an issue](https://github.com/jacob-8/kitbook/issues/new) and discuss what you may be able to contribute!**